STARTING JANUARY 1, 2014

 Who is eligible?

-Residents of Santa Clara County are eligible.
-This offer applies to qualified new water-efficient clothes washers, purchased at retail price.
+Residents of Santa Clara County, except those in the city of Palo Alto (see below), are eligible.
+This offer applies to qualifying new water efficient clothes washers purchased at retail price.
 Resale or lease/rental option units are ineligible.
-Homes that have received a water rebate for a clothes washer within the past 5 years are ineligible.
-Go to www.waterenergysavings.com or call (408) 630-2554 for a list of approved washers.
+Homes that have received a water conservation rebate for a clothes washer within the past 5 years are ineligible.
+Apply online at http://www.waterenergysavings.com.com or contact the Water Conservation Hotline at (408) 630-2554 or a PG&E representative at (800) 933-9555 for a list of qualifying washers and an application.

 City of Palo Alto Residents